pitchbent/personal_blog/src/posts/casters for keyboard stand.md

 I 3D printed the parts using PLA and my "trustworthy" Ender printer.
 The brass inserts were pressed in with a hot soldering iron.
 The mounting holes for the casters are M4 inserts, the insert for the grub screw uses a M3 insert.
 Before adding the casters, you need to put the feet onto the keyboard stand and tighten the M3 grub screw.
 The casters are mounted using the M4 screws.

 {% eleventyImage "./src/assets/images/blog/caster/assembled.jpeg", "Assembled Part"%}

+# Files

+The files are available on [Github](https://github.com/pitchbent/Millenium-KS-1010-Caster) and [Thingiverse](https://www.thingiverse.com/thing:6581315).
+On Github you can also find the Fusion360 project.